 Your house may have existing insulation but adding some more can pay for itself within a few years.
 Have a professional to check, so you know what kind of insulation you already have and to know which areas needs more.
 You may have to shell out a few quid but this is one of the most cost effective ways to improve your home’s comfort and save money by saving energy.

 Use reclaimed wood for floors.
 You see, weathered and recycled woods are gaining popularity because of their “imperfections” like their textures, nail holes and saw marks.
 These characteristics would surely add style to your floor.
 They are eco-friendly materials too because acquiring them still preserves the environment.
 In additional to that they are know to be strong and durable plus they cost considerably less than new wooden planks.

 Opt for totally free VOC or natural paints.
 You can never go wrong in revamping your home when you splash new colours on your home’s walls and ceilings.
-These days, you can paint your home without the threat of harmful chemicals called VOC or Volatile Organic Compounds, thanks to manufacturers of eco-friendly and natural paints such as Auro.
+These days, you can paint your home without the threat of harmful chemicals called VOC or Volatile Organic Compounds, thanks to manufacturers of eco-friendly, breathable, and natural paints such as Auro.

 Before you make a purchase, do your homework.
 Read the label or even ask if the paint you are about the buy is VOC free.
 Beware of claims some manufacturers make, as not all are totally transparent.
 We would always recommend Auro paints, as you can see the full ingredients list for every product, so you know that they are totally natural, and there are a great range of totally VOC free paints too.